shubhamsinha1010/YT-video-summarizer/README.md

 ## Features

-- Summarize YouTube video titles and descriptions
+- Summarize YouTube video titles and descriptions in any language of your choice
+- Download YouTube video transcripts with ease
 - Summarize website content
 - Clean, user-friendly Streamlit interface
 - Uses advanced LLMs for high-quality summaries